nile1/UnitedByHCL/ReadME.md

-Repository Contents
+Submission Content Description 🔥🔥🔥
 -------------

 • As depicted in workflow diagram above, we are providing all the modules along with their deployment instructions.

 • One of these (RedPin) is an open source project and the rest are made by us.
-These working modules can be considered as a prototype/ POC of our idea presented.
+These working modules should be considered as a prototype/ POC of our idea presented.

 • Although all these modules can work independently, but the real strength of the system is achieved when we integrate them, which we proposed in Phase 1.

 • Once in Phase 3, we can easily integrate and build Android & iOS Apps having all these modules working together, seamlessly.
-We can't wait to show you the super exciting and marvellous solution we have achieved at Old Trafford!
+We can't wait to show you the super exciting and marvellous solution we have achieved at Old Trafford!😎🤗

 Module 1 :  Wifi Indore Positioning System
 Module 2 :  Bluetooth Indore Positioning System